@graffiti-garden/wrapper-synchronize

 An array of URIs the creator associates with the object.
 Objects can only be found by querying one of the object's channels using the Graffiti.discover method.
 This allows creators to express the intended audience of their object which helps to prevent context collapse even in the highly interoperable ecosystem that Graffiti envisions.
 For example, channel URIs may be:

-• A user's own actor URI.
-Putting an object in this channel is a way to broadcast the object to the user's followers, like posting a tweet.
+• A actor's own actor URI.
+Posting an object to this channel is a way to broadcast the object to the actor's followers, like posting a tweet.

 • The URL of a Graffiti post.
-Putting an object in this channel is a way to broadcast to anyone viewing the post, like commenting on a tweet.
+Posting an object to this channel is a way to broadcast to anyone viewing the post, like commenting on a tweet.

 • A URI representing a topic.
-Putting an object in this channel is a way to broadcast to anyone interested in that topic, like posting in a subreddit.
+Posting an object to this channel is a way to broadcast to anyone interested in that topic, like posting in a subreddit.

 url: string